The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Methods

-\begin{enumerate}[label=\textbf{$(\roman*)$},wide=0pt] \item \textbf{PTA free spectrum refit:} The one-time PTA free spectrum analysis step models the entire PTA with a timing model, white noise, and power-law intrinsic red noise for each pulsar, and a free-spectrum common process across the entire array.
-The interpulsar correlation model is adopted at this stage (i.e., uncorrelated, Hellings \& Downs, etc.).
-The refit process fits a common-process spectral model to the free spectrum posteriors.
-Note that while we can refit SGWB spectra to different numbers of frequencies with the PTA free spectrum, we cannot refit using different combinations of pulsars without recomputing the free spectrum with our desired array. \item[$(ii$--$a)$] \textbf{GFL Lite:} Each pulsar is analyzed independently in parallel, with a model composed of a timing model, white noise, power-law intrinsic red noise, and a free spectrum that acts as a proxy for the common process.
-We then refit a common spectral model to the free spectra of an ensemble of all (or a subset of) pulsars to recreate the PTA common process.
-This method allows us to fit a common process to different combinations of pulsars and frequencies quickly.
-However the per-pulsar intrinsic red noise model cannot be refit. \item[$(ii$--$b)$] \textbf{GFL:} The most generalized case considered in this paper.
-Since the common process and the pulsars' intrinsic red noise are indistinguishable at the individual pulsar level, we may model them both together through a single free spectrum.
-Therefore, each pulsar is modeled in parallel with a timing model, white noise, and a single free spectrum only.
-The refit stage then models intrinsic red noise in each individual pulsar and a common process across the ensemble of selected pulsars.
-We can fit any intrinsic red noise model and common process to any combination of frequencies and pulsars.
-The benefit of this generalization is to rapidly model more complicated or bespoke intrinsic red noise models for each pulsar (beyond power-laws), and to rapidly alter priors on spectral parameters.
-The drawback (as we shall see) is that the increased dimensionality of this refit analysis compared to the previous two demands very high fidelity KDE representation of the free-spectral likelihoods.
+\begin{enumerate}[label=\textbf{$(\roman*)$},wide=0pt] \item PTA free-spectrum refit: This involves refitting spectral models against the PTA free-spectrum, which requires an initial analysis using the full PTA likelihood as a one-time cost.
+The PTA free-spectrum analysis describes each each pulsar with a timing model, white noise, and power-law intrinsic red noise, with a free-spectrum common process across the entire array.
+Note that the model of inter-pulsar correlations for this common process can be CURN (uncorrelated), HD (SGWB-correlated), or other, since this refit technique involves only a factorization over frequencies.
+While we can refit SGWB spectral models to different numbers of frequencies with the PTA free-spectrum, we cannot refit using different combinations of pulsars without recomputing the PTA free-spectrum. \item[$(ii)$] Generalized Factorized Likelihood (GFL) Lite: In preparation for our goal of a complete generalization of the factorized likelihood technique, we introduce and study an intermediate analysis approach here called GFL Lite.
+Each pulsar is analyzed independently in parallel, with a model composed of a timing model, white noise, power-law intrinsic red noise, and a free-spectrum that acts as a proxy for the common process in each pulsar.
+Given the implicit factorization of the PTA likelihood over pulsars, GFL Lite assumes CURN as an inter-pulsar correlation model.
+We then refit a common spectral model to the free-spectra of an ensemble of all (or a subset of) pulsars to recreate the PTA common process.
+This method allows us to fit a common signal to different combinations of pulsars and frequencies quickly.
+However, the per-pulsar intrinsic red noise model cannot be refit.
+This method is labeled as `Lite' because the full GFL technique will also be capable of refitting per-pulsar intrinsic red noise models.
+Plans and prospects for full GFL are discussed in \autoref{sec:discuss}. \end{enumerate}